sainnhe/tmux-fzf/README.md

 ## link & unlink window

-You can use this plugin to link a window from another session to current session.
+You can use **link** action to link a window from another session to current session.

 launch tmux-fzf -> `window` -> `link` -> select a window in another session -> select destination